Quick Start Guide — SR plug-in with Premiere Elements

 Double-click the downloaded EXE file to start the installer

-(you may be prompted to enter the Name / Password of the OSX administrator account)
+(you may be prompted to enter the Name / Password of the MacOS administrator account)

-should make the plug-in available to the host application.
+process.
+This should make the plug-in available to the host

 - Start Premiere Elements and find Video > Neat Video > Reduce Noise v4 (SR)... in the Premiere Elements’ Effect menu.

 2.Running Neat Video on a sample video clip